K-Craw/SV_Wiki_Scraper/readme.md

 ----------------------------------------------------------------------------------------------------
 Noted bugs:
     - Krobus does not return likes or other gifts correctly due to his section order.
-    - Alex's schedule returns wednesday's phrasing with "6 hearts with Haley" weirdly.
     - Elliot's schedule almost works, skips random words on hearts with leah, like alex with haley.
         Also needs to return multiple, like where two fridays are included in multiple hearts with leah.
     - Robin's schedule doesn't return monday community centre restored + regular.